Peru Country Summary

 Economy

-Peru's economy has experienced significant fluctuations, with a contraction of 0.6 percent in GDP in 2023, following a growth of 2.7 percent in 2022, largely due to political instability and social conflicts that have undermined investor confidence.
-The Central Reserve Bank of Peru forecasts a rebound in GDP growth to 3.0 percent in 2024 as the economy recovers from recession, although the government's fiscal deficit has increased from 1.6 percent of GDP in 2022 to 2.8 percent in 2023 due to increased spending to stimulate growth.
+Peru's economy has experienced significant fluctuations, with a contraction of 0.6 percent in GDP in 2023 following a growth of 2.7 percent in 2022, largely due to political instability and social conflicts that have undermined investor confidence.
+The Central Reserve Bank of Peru forecasts a rebound in 2024, projecting a GDP growth of 3.0 percent as the economy recovers from recession.
+Despite challenges, Peru maintains strong net international reserves of $78 billion and a commitment to sound fiscal policies, although inflation remains a concern, expected to decrease to 3.1 percent in 2023.

-Peru's investment climate has been negatively affected by political instability and social conflict, leading to a decline in investor confidence, as reflected in the downgrading of its sovereign credit ratings by major agencies.
+Peru's investment climate has been negatively affected by political instability and social conflicts, leading to a decline in investor confidence and a contraction in GDP.
 Despite these challenges, the country maintains an open investment environment with strong protections for contract and property rights, and private sector investment accounted for 78.2 percent of total investment in 2023.
-The government actively seeks foreign investment, particularly in infrastructure, while the investment promotion agency ProInversion facilitates opportunities across various sectors.
+The government actively seeks foreign investment, particularly in infrastructure, although prospective investors are advised to navigate the complex bureaucracy with local legal counsel.

 Buy Full Peru Report